 We understand how frustrating it is to find a job and want you to know that every month we have thousands of people just like you visiting our website looking for work with a felony on their record.
 The great news is that you've finally stumbled on the resource you need to get employed again.
-Our entire website is dedicated to helping you find employment and our job search has thousands of new jobs and employers added daily.
+Our entire website is dedicated to helping you find employment and our job search has thousands of felony friendly jobs and employers added daily.

 Please share this page so that we can help as many people as possible

-Felon Friendly Job Board
+Felon Friendly Jobs - Job Board

 One of the unique offerings that we have here at Jobs For Felons Hub is our own job board.
 The beauty of this job board is that companies come to our website to post here directly and they're already aware that you have a felony and don't mind so long as you're a good employee.
+Every company you see on this job board is a felony friendly employer and all of these are confirmed as felon friendly jobs.

 If you're an employer, please post your job opening here.